ferrocene/ferrocene/src/patterns.rst

 :dp:`fls_vstdqifqipbh`
-Only the :t:`[binding]s` of a matched :t:`pattern-without-alternation` are introduced to the corresponding :t:`scope`.
+Only the :t:`[binding]s` of a matched :t:`pattern-without-alternation` are introduced into a :t:`binding scope`.

 .. _fls_vnai6ag4qrdb: